nimblecrm/api-docs/docs/contacts/basic/update.rst

 **replace**
     Optional url parameter that identifies whether to replace all other values for this kind of field or not.
 Can take 1 or 0 as true or false state, default 0.
-    For example if contacts has such set of fields:
+    For example if contact has such set of fields:

     .. code-block:: javascript